MalteGruber/zigpy_standalone/README.md

 https://github.com/zigpy/zigpy-zigate

 To change the radio type, replace the zigpy_xbee with your radio type and install the library using pip.
+Also ensure you change the device settings such as UART baud rate if needed.
 ```python
 from zigpy_xbee.zigbee.application import ControllerApplication
 ```